 Students must submit proof of their enrollment in/or completion of these classes prior to the application deadline.

 The dental hygiene program is five consecutive semesters, with a summer session, not including pre-requisites or general education classes.
-Upon successful completion and graduation you will receive an Associate of Applied Science degree.
+Upon successful completion and graduation you will receive an Associates of Applied Science degree.

 b.
 The separate Dental Hygiene application must be post marked not later than the application deadline March 1st each year for consideration for acceptance into the following fall dental hygiene class.

-According to information by the Bureau of Labor Statistics and Industry sources, it is predicted that Dental Hygienists may have an estimated 68,000 new jobs by 2014 with salaries at $45,000.00-85,000.00.
+According to information by the Bureau of Labor Statistics and Industry sources, it is predicted that Dental Hygienists may have an estimated 68,000 new jobs with salaries at $45,000.00-85,000.00.
 Private dental offices employ most dental hygienists, with flexible scheduling, generally 8-5 Monday through Friday with no holidays.
-Dental hygiene is a licensed profession that provides preventative and therapeutic services in clinical and community settings.
-As a dental hygienist, you will be expected to perform diverse and complex health care services.
+Dental hygiene is a licensed profession that provides preventive and therapeutic services in clinical and community settings As a dental hygienist, you will be expect to perform diverse and complex health care services.
 Employment is also available in education, sales, research, and public health.

 Required notice of opportunity and procedure to file complaints with the Commission